 As mentioned in the YouTube section, creating video content isn't always easy, and expectations are higher on video-only platforms.
 TikTok ads also require a minimum $50/day per campaign or $20/day per ad group.
 But given the popularity of the platform, and the 45 minutes a day that users spend on it, this is a great option for businesses that have a TikTok-inclined audience.

-You can get'er going with our quickstart guide to TikTok advertising.
+You can get'er going with our quickstart guide to TikTok advertising or learn more in our TikTok vs Facebook ads comparison.

 The Snapchat advertising audience size is 557.1 million, which is 7% of the population.
 Its largest demographic is 18-24 years, but it has the largest representation for younger age groups.
 Average CPM on Snapchat is CPM $2.19, average cost per swipe up is $0.57, and average cost per action is $5.53.